NMAK18005U Introduction to Representation Theory

 The representation theory of finite groups, including Schur orthogonality.

-Fundamental constructions such as tensor product and dual representations.
+Fundamental constructions such as tensor product, dual representations and induced representations.

 Representation theory of compact groups, including the Peter-Weyl Theorem.